Do Not Search For Her: The True Story of AI's First Cryptid

 At What Then Archives, we usually explore history's forgotten mysteries.
 But in our latest video, we examine a haunting that happened in the digital age.
 Meet Loab, the internet's first AI-generated cryptid.

-The story begins in April 2022 with a Swedish artist named Steph Maj Swanson, known online as Super Composite.
-She was testing an early AI image generator, experimenting with a technique called "negative prompt weights."
+The story begins in April 2022 with a Swedish artist named Steph Maj Swanson (Super Composite).
+She wasn't trying to make a monster; she was testing a technique called Negative Prompt Weights.

-Instead of telling the AI what to draw, she told it what not to draw.
-She asked for the mathematical opposite of "Marlon Brando."
-The AI gave her a strange, nonsensical corporate logo with the text DIGITA PNTICS.
+In AI art, a negative prompt tells the machine what not to include.
+Swanson asked the AI for the mathematical opposite of "Marlon Brando."
+The result was a strange, nonsensical corporate logo with the text DIGITA PNTICS.

 Curious, she then asked the AI for the opposite of that logo.
 She expected a picture of Marlon Brando.
 Instead, she got her.